Hypotonic Cerebral Palsy

 -

-Infections in pregnancy or early infancy: Certain viral or bacterial infections may trigger inflammation and damage to brain tissue.
+Infections in pregnancy or early infancy: Certain viral or bacterial infections can cause inflammation and damage brain tissue.

 -

-Severe neonatal jaundice: High bilirubin levels can harm brain cells if left untreated, contributing to hypotonia.
+Severe neonatal jaundice (kernicterus): High bilirubin levels can harm brain cells if left untreated, leading to hypotonia.

-Having one or more risk factors does not mean a child will develop hypotonic cerebral palsy, but it may raise the chances.
+Note: Having one or more risk factors does not necessarily mean a child will develop hypotonic cerebral palsy, but it may increase the chances.

 What Are the Signs & Symptoms of Hypotonic Cerebral Palsy?

-The primary sign of hypotonic CP is low muscle tone, which creates floppiness and poor stability.
+The most common sign of hypotonic cerebral palsy is low muscle tone, which creates floppiness and poor trunk and head stability.
 Children may seem weaker than expected for their age and struggle to hold or move their bodies in typical ways.

 Developmental milestones like rolling, sitting, and walking are usually delayed.
 Speech and feeding difficulties may also appear due to weak facial and oral muscles.
 Fatigue is another common symptom because movement requires extra effort.